ipfs/ipfs-docs/docs/install/command-line.md

 ## Next steps

-Now that you've installed IPFS Kubo, check out the [IPFS Kubo Tutorial in Guides](../how-to/command-line-quick-start.md), which will guide you through taking a Kubo node online and interacting with the network.
+Now that you've installed IPFS Kubo:

+- Check out the [IPFS Kubo Tutorial in Guides](../how-to/command-line-quick-start.md), which will guide you through taking a Kubo node online and interacting with the network.
+- Learn how to quickly install, uninstall, upgrade and downgrade Kubo using [ipfs-update](../how-to/ipfs-updater.md).